IEC 63382

 IEC 63382 is an international standard defining a protocol for the management of distributed energy storage systems based on electric vehicles, which is currently under development.
 IEC 63382 is one of the International Electrotechnical Commission's group of standards for electric road vehicles and electric industrial trucks, and is the responsibility of Joint Working Group 15 (JWG15) of IEC Technical Committee 69 (TC69).

+Part 1 of the standard was published by the IEC on November 25th 2025.

 Standard documents

 IEC 63382 consists of the following parts, detailed in separate IEC 63382 standard documents: